aantron/ocaml.org/data/planet/hannes/traceroute.md

 my Internet provider's backbone across some exchange points to the destination Internet provider somewhere in Sweden.</p>
 <p>The implementation of traceroute relies mainly on the time-to-live (ttl) field
-(in IPv6 lingua it is &quot;hop limit&quot;) of IP packets, which is meant to avoid route cycles that would infinitely forward IP packets in circles.
+(in IPv6 lingua it is "hop limit") of IP packets, which is meant to avoid route cycles that would infinitely forward IP packets in circles.
 Every router, when forwarding an IP packet, first checks that the ttl field is greater than zero, and then forwards the IP packet where the ttl is decreased by one.
 If the ttl